 - Try deep breathing, yoga, Zumba or another form of exercise you enjoy.
 Physical movement can change your mood in a positive way, acting as a stress reliever.
 It will boost your endorphins and distract from daily worries.

 - Get mental health support.
-A good place to start is the UFT Member Assistance Program and its free individual counseling, its CAREline for immediate phone support, and its virtual workshops and support groups, which are offered on a continuing basis.
+A good place to start is the UFT Member Assistance Program for its free individual counseling, virtual workshops and support groups, which are offered on a continuing basis.
 MAP can also refer members to longer-term counseling and treatment offered by other providers.